-The D.M.A. in Music requires 90 credit hours of post-baccalaureate course work; 60 credits must be completed at UNCG (the Graduate School transfer credit policy applies).
+The D.M.A. in Music requires 90 credit hours of post-baccalaureate coursework; 60 credits must be completed at UNC Greensboro (the Graduate School transfer credit policy applies).
 A diagnostic examination is administered prior to the first semester of enrollment.

 Assistantships are available, as are a limited number of in-state and/or out-of state tuition waivers.
 Graduate Assistants in Performance are routinely assigned to teach performance studies, perform in ensembles, teach required classes depending on experience, and assist with other support duties in the School.